Lemonous/tricks/gplay_to_spotify.md

 document.querySelectorAll('.song-table tr.song-row').length;
 ```

-Now you can finally copy the names and artists with the following code snippet in console (yes, it's ES2016 :D):
+Now you can finally copy the names and artists with the following code snippet in console:

 ```javascript
 var playlistString = "", playlist = document.querySelectorAll('.song-table tr.song-row');